michelleVerastar/front-end-challenge/README.md

 ___________
 How to Run:
 ___________
-- TODO This project uses github pages to host so just go to https://michelleVerastar.github.io/front-end-challenge

-- If you want to run locally:
 - Make sure you have node and npm installed
-    - in a terminal in the movie-explorer directory type:
+- open terminal and navigate to  movie-explorer directory
 - npm install
 - npm run dev
-    - then go to the localhost address
+- go to the localhost address

 ________________
 Technical Notes: